 What kind of policies are needed to support the European arts and culture scene?
 How can new digital spaces empower cultural actors across Europe?
-To answer these questions, Das Progressive Zentrum and the Goethe-Institut invite you to join the “Europe takes part!” digital summit on 29 April 2021.
+To answer these questions, Das Progressive Zentrum and the Goethe-Institut organised the “Europe takes part!” digital summit on 29 April 2021.

-Common Values for the European Public Sphere The Second Episode of our Podcast Talking Progress.
+Common Values for the European Public Sphere The Third Episode of our Podcast Talking Progress.

 Our new podcast Talking Progress dives headfirst into everything progressive.
 In its first series, we analyse what needs to be achieved to create a European Public Sphere.
 In its third episode, we have invited two guests to evaluate how Europeans appraise European values and why the European Union should implement civic education.